sumapn/Hermony/README.md

 This is a tool between User and the Gemini AI using Flask server.
-Run the code on terminal
+- Run the code on terminal: ./src/hermony_server.py
-open the browser at 10000 port to see the chat
+- open the browser at 10000 port to see the chat
-The Ai name is Clara
+The name of the AI assistant is Clara